Sontje Hansen: NEC

 On 8 May 2023, it was officially announced that Hansen would join fellow Eredivisie side NEC at the start of the 2023–24 season, signing a five-year contract with the club.
 He made his competitive debut for the club on the first matchday of the season, also scoring his first goal for NEC in a 4–3 home loss to Excelsior on 13 August.

 Middlesbrough

 On 15 August 2025, Hansen signed for EFL Championship club Middlesbrough for £3.4 million.
 He made his debut the following day in a 3–0 away win against Millwall.
+In summer 2026, Hansen was loaned to Turkish Super Lig club Gaziantep.

 International career

 Netherlands

 Hansen has been a part of the Netherlands national youth football teams since February 2017.
 In May 2019, he won the UEFA European Under-17 Championship with the Netherlands U17 team and became the top goalscorer of the 2019 FIFA U-17 World Cup, with six goals.

 During his time with the Netherlands under-17 team, he scored 13 goals in 24 matches, with only Daishawn Redan (20) and Brian Brobbey (16) scoring more for the team.
 Additionally, he featured in the under-15, under-16, and under-18 national teams.

 On 8 September 2023, he made his debut for the Netherlands under-21 team with an assist to NEC Nijmegen teammate Dirk Proper in a 3–0 victory over Moldova U21.